redtexts/texts/nicolaievsky_mh_1936_man_and_fighter.md

 stirring words: 'Working men's Paris, with its Commune, will be for ever celebrated as the glorious harbinger of a new society.
 Its martyrs are enshrined in the great heart of the working class.
-Its exterminators history has already nailed to that external [sic] pillory from which all the prayers of their priests will not avail to redeem them.'
+Its exterminators history has already nailed to that external \[sic\] pillory from which all the prayers of their priests will not avail to redeem them.'
 The final words were like the sounding of the Last Trump.
 The Commune was defeated, a battle was lost, but the working-Class struggle was continued.

-### Chapter 19 notes

-1: '_Avant de marcher contra l'ennemi, il faut le détruire, le paralyser derrière soi_.'

 ## Chapter 20: The Downfall of the International